 This recipe and directions for a 3-D Bunny Cake from the Betty Crocker Party Cookbook (1960).
-This was before all the very creative cake pans out there!
+This was before there were all the very creative cake pans available!
 Although the recipe says to use a yellow or white cake mix, you can make your own Chocolate Cake (recipe above) or use a Chocolate Cake Mix.
 Love chocolate and coconut..
 This is a simple and great cake.. and will make a lovely centerpiece!

 CHOCOLATE BUNNY CAKE!